Insight: Making France work again

-Unwilling to switch from a pre-oil crisis policy of boosting consumption with low sales taxes, French politicians used labour to fund the bulk of the welfare spend.
-The result, 30 years later, is that French labour charges are among the highest in the European Union with those in Sweden and Belgium.
+Unwilling to switch from a pre-oil crisis policy of boosting consumption with low sales taxes, French politicians used labor to fund the bulk of the welfare spend.
+The result, 30 years later, is that French labor charges are among the highest in the European Union with those in Sweden and Belgium.

 The high productivity of its workers might have compensated for their rising cost.
 But decisions such as the 1997 cut in the working week from 39 to 35 hours meant many French were also starting to work less.

-A 2008 paper on "the Liberation of French growth" by Jacques Attali, ex-adviser to Socialist President Francois Mitterrand, calculated that while the French lived 20 years longer than they did in 1936, they worked 15 years less over their lifespan - a shortfall he labelled "35 years of extra inactivity".
+A 2008 paper on "the Liberation of French growth" by Jacques Attali, ex-adviser to Socialist President Francois Mitterand, calculated that while the French lived 20 years longer than they did in 1936, they worked 15 years less over their lifespan - a shortfall he labeled "35 years of extra inactivity".